H3cJP/AntiScam/README.md

 If you found any trouble, you can report it at the issues section.

 If you don't know how to create a discord bot or how to manage server permissions, here is a video made by S4vitar of how to do that: https://youtu.be/k0e_AnL5UeE
-Thanks to S4vitar and all those Hack4u moderators who helped me with the testing and for improbing this bot with the aim of stoping this type of scam on discord servers!
+Thanks to S4vitar and all those Hack4u moderators who helped me with the testing and for improving this bot with the aim of stoping this type of scam on discord servers!

 # Update
-Because of a discord api modification, you might need to enable the "Message Content Intent" option on the Discord Developer Portal if you wanna have no problems.
+Because of a Discord API modification, you might need to enable the "Message Content Intent" option on the Discord Developer Portal.
-That's also why this repo have been updated, it was deprecated because of the change.
+That's also why this repo have been updated, it was deprecated because of the change on the Discord API.

-**IMPORTANT:** The python module dependency have been changed, remember if you had already a bot working with this code to uninstall py-cord and install discord.py.
+**IMPORTANT:** Because of the change on the API, the python module dependency has been changed so if you already had a bot working with the old codethe py-cord module, you will need to uninstall it and install instead the discord.py module.